open-compensation-token-license/license-token-website/wikisrc/what-is-drip-network.md

 ### What is Drip Network?

 Drip Network is a decentralized, blockchain-based platform that focuses on providing users with a sustainable method of passive income through a deflationary token model.
 Launched on the Binance Smart Chain (BSC), Drip Network aims to create a consistent and sustainable growth environment for its users by employing a unique reward system that differs from traditional yield farming or staking approaches.
+To understand more about the underlying technology, you might explore [what is blockchain](https://www.license-token.com/wiki/what-is-blockchain).

 ### How Does Drip Network Work?

-At its core, Drip Network operates on the principles of DeFi, utilizing smart contracts to automate and manage transactions on the platform.
+At its core, Drip Network operates on the principles of DeFi, utilizing [smart contracts](https://www.license-token.com/wiki/smart-contracts-on-blockchain) to automate and manage transactions on the platform.
 The platform's native cryptocurrency, DRIP, serves as the backbone of the ecosystem.
 Here's how the Drip Network functions:

 1. **The Fountain Contract**: This is where users can buy and sell DRIP tokens.
 The liquidity pool ensures that there is always liquidity available for transactions, and users can enter or exit their positions at any time.